zfonemore/IAI/README.md

 ## Introduction

-This repo is the evaluation code of IAI + CondInst model for video instance segmentation, and we will release training code later.
+This repo is the official implementation of IAI paradigm for video instance segmentation.
 The overview of IAI paradigm is shown below.

 <img src='doc/IAI_framework.png'>